thetonyluce/tony-python-core/week_03/labs/10_classes_objects_methods/10_00_classy_questions.md

 It's when an object is used to define attributes in a Class

 - What is the difference between `copy.copy` and `copy.deepcopy`?

 What do they each do?

 copy.copy - A shallow copy means constructing a new collection object and then populating it with references to the child objects found in the original.
 In essence, a shallow copy is only one level deep.
 The copying process does not recurse and therefore won’t create copies of the child objects themselves.

-copy - deepcopy A deep copy makes the copying process recursive.
+copy.deepcopy A deep copy makes the copying process recursive.
 It means first constructing a new collection object and then recursively populating it with copies of the child objects found in the original.
 Copying an object this way walks the whole object tree to create a fully independent clone of the original object and all of its children.

 - What is the difference between a pure function and a modifier?

 Pure functions do not product side effects (they )

 - What is object-oriented programming?

 ## Methods (page 161)